Rantzur1992/CLI-Rantz/README.md

 After that, to see how to use the CLI, do python(or python3 if you are not using pycharm terminal) main.py --help<br>
 [![example-1.png](https://i.postimg.cc/9f3VMzPK/example-1.png)](https://postimg.cc/FYxwCrBV)
 <br>

+You can also use --help on specific commands, for example:

 [![example-2.png](https://i.postimg.cc/7P2h5cfc/example-2.png)](https://postimg.cc/NLQBVd87)
 <br>